mandrasch/dooo-vanillajs-prototype/README.md

 # Vanilla DoOO
 Tiny prototype for the "Domain of One's Own" concept (https://domain-of-ones-own.de/).
 Empower students / teachers to publish their own tiny html websites with simple page navigation on Github Pages.

+The html5up.com theme "Phantom" was used as example, but you can use every HTML template you want with small additions.

 ## Play with it

 - Preview: https://mandrasch.github.io/vanilla-dooo/

 ## Create your own tiny website

-1. Click on "Use template" button, create your own repository
+1. Click on "Use template" button to create your own repository

 2. Sign up with Github on https://replit.com/

 3. Create project, select "Import from Github"

 4. Select your newly created repository from list

 5. Select "HTML" as language

 6. Hit "Run"

 7. Open "version control" in sidebar, give replit.com editing permissions for the github repository

+8. Commit changes you made to Github

-8. Have fun editing online!
+9. Have fun editing it in your browser!

+(Alternatively you can use [Github Desktop](https://desktop.github.com) and an editor such as [Visual Studio Code](https://code.visualstudio.com/) to edit this project on your local laptop)

 ## Link to content pages